Hyeonseung “Shawn” Lee

 What are your career goals?

-In short term, I would like to become a flight ir mission director for a launch vehicle or space flight program.
+In short term, I would like to become a flight or mission director for a launch vehicle or space flight program.
 In long term, I would like to become an astronaut or an educator – ideally both.

 How did your involvement with student groups/organizations help prepare you for your career?